 Allergies in dogs and cats tend to run in certain breeds and along family lines, somewhat like they do in people.
 If an individual’s parents have allergies, then there’s a good chance that that individual will develop them eventually as well.

-Certain dog breeds, such as the Cocker Spaniel and Golden Retriever seem to be especially allergy prone.
+Many dog breeds, such as the Cocker Spaniel, Bichon Frise, Golden Retriever, Labrador Retriever, Lhasa Apso, Shar Pei, Shih Tzu – and many others – seem to be especially allergy prone.
 Fortunately, there are now many options for diagnosing and treating allergies.

 Board certified veterinary dermatologists, like those at the Animal Dermatology Referral Clinic and certain general practice veterinarians – such as ourselves at the Chastain Veterinary Medical Group – can perform intra-dermal allergy testing.
 This is similar to the intra-dermal “skin tests” done to detect allergies in people.
 Blood tests can also be used to diagnose allergies in pets, sometimes alone and sometimes in combination with intra-dermal allergy tests.